Battery (crime)

-Battery is a criminal offense involving "unlawful intentional infliction of harmful or offensive physical contact with another person without consent."
-This is distinct from assault, which is the act of creating reasonable fear or apprehension of such contact.
+Battery is a criminal offense involving "unlawful intentional infliction of harmful or offensive physical contact with another person without consent".
+It may be either simple or aggravated, and is distinct from assault, which is the act of creating reasonable fear or apprehension of such contact.

 Battery is a specific common law offense, although the term is used more generally to refer to any unlawful offensive physical contact with another person.
 Battery is defined by American common law as "any unlawful and/or unwanted touching of the person of another by the aggressor, or by a substance put in motion by them".
 In more severe cases, and for all types in some jurisdictions, it is chiefly defined by statutory wording.
 Assessment of the severity of a battery is determined by local law.

 Generally

 Specific rules regarding battery vary among different jurisdictions, but some elements remain constant across jurisdictions.
 Battery generally requires that: